 Native Ads Are Relevant - Typical display ads appear on a site based on the user that is visiting.
 The messaging often has nothing to do with the content on the site, so it sticks out.
 For example, based on your recent browsing history, you might see an ad for pet food while visiting a sporting goods website.
 With native advertising, the content is actually relevant to the rest of the content on the site.

 There are many publishers that let you use native advertising.
 Below I’ll provide you some key tips to remember when planning out your next native campaign.

 Do Your Research – As I mentioned there are numerous publishers out there for native advertising and everyone is slightly different.
 They all have different looks, audiences and purposes.
-So take time to analyze any publishers before launching a campaign with them.
+So take the time to analyze any publishers before launching a campaign with them.
 Make sure that your company’s messaging matches that of the publisher.

 Create Copy Specifically for Each Publisher - After you have researched the publishers then you want to make sure you create ads that fit their voice.
 The ads should be designed so that they don’t really stick out as ads.
-Test the different ad formats that the publisher provides like recommendation widgets or in feed units.
+Test the different ad formats that the publisher provides like recommendation widgets or in-feed units.

 Be Clear and Concise – Keep the ads simple, clear and on message.

 Create Valuable Content – If you know that a piece of content doesn’t provide much value then don’t post it via native advertising.
 You may do more harm than good if a user has a poor experience with your native ads.